rich-drechsler/bytedump/README.md

     make INSTALLDIR=/tmp/bytedump install

 The name of the top level installation directory doesn't matter.
-There's no record of it in any of the installed files, so you can move it anywhere you want and all the installed bytedump executables will continue to work.
+There's no record of it in any of the installed files, so you can move that directory anywhere you want and all the installed bytedump executables will continue to work.

 ### Source Files